-If you could predict the timing and amount of your future sales with 100% accuracy, inventory management would be a breeze.
-The longer you’ve been in business, the more data you have to help forecast your sales in 2017.
-A good forecast will incorporate your business’s growth curve, market trends that could affect your sales, consumer confidence, and your sales and promotions calendar.
-But the one thing you know to expect is the unexpected.
+If you could predict the timing and amount of your future sales with 100% accuracy, managing your inventory would be a breeze.
+The longer you’ve been in business, the more inventory data you have to help forecast your sales in 2017.
+A good forecast will incorporate your business’s growth curve, market trends that could affect your bottom line, consumer confidence, and your sales and promotions calendar.
+However, the one thing you know to expect is the unexpected.

-Good inventory management won’t solve every problem you will face in the coming year, but it can go a long way to smoothing out the rough patches.
-Here are 5 ways you can brighten your 2017 with improved inventory management.
+Good inventory management techniques won’t solve every small business problem you will face in the coming year, but it can go a long way towards smoothing out the rough patches.
+Here are five ways you can brighten your business’s supply chain with improved inventory management.

 1. Set Minimum Stock Levels

 If Suzie from Savannah has her heart set on a red polka dot dress, you’ll crush her polka dot-loving heart if you have to tell her you’re out of stock in her size.
 Worse yet, the manufacturer who supplies your red polka dot dresses sews to order, so it will take seven weeks to get the dress Suzie wants in Suzie’s size.
 You’ve just lost a customer.